syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 * GroupDropArea is not available for details view grid.

-> Note: You can use GroupColumnDescriptions to group the column in Master-Details View.
+N> You can use GroupColumnDescriptions to group the column in Master-Details View.

 ### Master-Detail View from DataTable relations